-The latest tidbit of information comes on the purported Microsoft smartwatch, with a new report claiming it'll launch in October and arrive with a mighty 11 of those all-important sensors in tow.
+The latest tidbit of information comes on the purported Microsoft smartwatch, (now known as the Microsoft Band) with a new report claiming it'll launch in October and arrive with a mighty 11 of those all-important sensors in tow.

 Instead, the report claims, it'll boast a much slimmer form factor more like the Nike Fuelband.